Frequently Asked Questions

 How will being an Honors student improve my writing and communication abilities, and challenge my ways of thinking?

 Upon entering into your undergraduate career, you have the capability to greatly improve the ways in which you frame arguments and articulate your opinions.
 The Lewis Honors College at UK was created in order to nurture and develop those capabilities.
-We offer seminar style classes of approximately 15-20 students that provoke stimulating discussion under the guidance of a full-time faculty member.
-Additionally, we offer Honors versions of class offerings such as chemistry, history, and calculus.
-Honors students also complete Honors experiences, which are intended to extend a student’s opportunities, stretch his/her capabilities and develop new ways of thinking and problem solving.
-Most students opt to pursue Education Abroad opportunities, explore service learning, and/or delve into undergraduate research.
+We offer seminar style classes of no more than 25 students that provoke stimulating discussion under the guidance of a full-time faculty member.
+Honors provides you with improved writing and communication abilities, a like-minded cohort, and new and challenging ways of thinking while at the same time providing you with a direct line to campus resources that allow you to best benefit from these newfound skills.
 The flexibility of the curriculum is ideal for students who are developing new interests, and eager to explore new challenges.

 How does the Lewis Honors College help you choose and enroll in classes you are interested in?